marnusw/fluxible-plugin-waterline-models/README.md

 ### Initialize/tearDown the ORM

 Before using the models on the action context the ORM must be initialized.
-Once initialized the configuration may not be changed until the ORM has been torn down.
+Once initialized the configuration may not be changed anymore.

 #### Server Side Initialization